AbhilashaRavichander/PrivacyQA_EMNLP/README.md

-Code for "Question Answering for Privacy Policies: Combining Computational and Legal Perspectives", EMNLP 2019.
+Dataset for "Question Answering for Privacy Policies: Combining Computational and Legal Perspectives", EMNLP 2019.